NGC 3953

 NGC 3953 is a barred spiral galaxy located in the constellation Ursa Major.
+It was discovered by Pierre Méchain on 12 March 1781.
 The galaxy is known to exhibit an inner ring structure that encircles the bar.

 NGC 3953 is a member of the M109 Group, a large group of galaxies located within the constellation Ursa Major that may contain over 50 galaxies.

 Two supernovae have been identified within NGC 3953: the type Ia supernova SN 2001dp and SN 2006bp.